George S. Benson: Missionary career

-George S. Benson started his career as a missionary to China for eleven years, 1925-1936.
-After only 6 months in Kwei Hsien, Communist propagandists arrived and "insisted that these intruders should be either killed or driven out".
+Benson started his career as a missionary to China for eleven years, 1925 to 1936.
+After only six months in Kwei Hsien, Communist propagandists arrived and "insisted that these intruders should be either killed or driven out".
 The Bensons had difficulty finding a boat to take them to Hong Kong because of threats against those who carried foreigners.
 After a year in Hong Kong, George Pepperdine offered them support to work in the Philippines.
-George pitched a tent in Pinamalayan and started preaching, making converts and establishing a congregation.
+Benson pitched a tent in Pinamalayan and started preaching, making converts and establishing a congregation.
 Sixty days later, he left for Paglasan and then Baguio, where he followed a similar procedure.
 While passing through 30 years later, Benson "found the church at Baguio still continuing faithful to the Lord".

 The Bensons returned to China in 1929, having heard that the situation there was improving.
 George taught English for a year at Sun Yat-sen University in Canton.
 Through this experience, he decided that "the most effective way to reach the Chinese people was through teaching English".
 Following masters studies that improved his understanding of Chinese history and culture, the Bensons returned to Canton in April 1932.
 Together with a growing team, they opened the Canton English Finishing School opened in February 1933, which grew to over 100 students by year-end.
 In 1933, the intensive Bible training short courses that had been conducted several times in 1932 were expanded and formalized as the Canton Bible School, starting with 14 full-time students.
 The three-year program included Chinese reading and writing in addition to the primary Bible instruction.
 As the students matured, they participated in evangelism work in the country, taught children's Bible classes, and taught children to read and write at a new "school for the poor" they had suggested.
 The English and Bible schools continued to operate until 1949.
-Another significant effort in Guangzhou was translating and publishing literature in the Chinese language, including an award winning publication of J.W.
-McGarvey's Commentary on Acts.
+Another significant effort in Guangzhou was translating and publishing literature in the Chinese language, including an award-winning publication of J. W. McGarvey's Commentary on Acts.